Complexity of Quantum Harmonic Oscillator in External Magnetic Field: Conclusion

 We investigated the temperature dependence of complexity in two limiting cases: zero temperature and high temperature.
 In the zero temperature limit, the complexity saturates to a minimum positive value \eqref{red}.
 In the high temperature limit, the complexity becomes unbounded from above \eqref{C_Tinf}.
 In all scenarios, an increase in temperature leads to a growth in the system's complexity.

 Regarding the effect of the magnetic field, we demonstrated that Nielsen complexity exhibits intriguing characteristics.
 For a strong magnetic field, complexity shows periodic behavior with a period primarily influenced by the lower frequency \eqref{Tw2}.
 For a weak magnetic field, complexity displays a beating effect (Fig.\,\ref{w1_w2}) with a period defined in \eqref{periods}.
 Furthermore, we showed that in the absence of a magnetic field, the complexity reduces to that of two non-interacting harmonic oscillators.
+The case of zero harmonic frequency has been already considered in \cite{}.

 Finally, we analyzed the Lloyd bound of the system, which relates the system's internal energy to the maximum rate of complexity.
 We demonstrated that, regardless of temperature or magnetic field, the rate of complexity always adheres to this bound.